The Top Five Cash Back Rewards Credit Cards (and how to use them effectively)

 1) Chase Freedom Visa Card

 The Chase Freedom card is my favorite cash back card as they offer 5% cash back on bonus categories each quarter and 1% cash back on all other purchases.
 The 5% bonus categories include the following: gas, groceries, drug stores, restaurants, travel, and department stores.
 Plus, if you have a Chase bank account you earn an extra 10 points (ten cents) on every purchase no matter how small, and earn another 10% bonus on your rewards points each month.
 For instance, if you earned twenty dollars in a month with the cash back rewards you would get a two dollar bonus on top of that for having a Chase bank account.
-Also, Chase offers a $100 bonus to new card holders who purchase $500 worth of goods within the first three months (it was $150 when I got my card) which is very generous and you can also use your points to purchase items on Amazon.com without any minimum balance.
-(Read more on the Chase Freedom credit card here)
+Also, Chase offers a $150 bonus to new card holders who purchase $500 worth of goods within the first three months which is very generous and you can also use your points to purchase items on Amazon.com without any minimum balance.
+Apply for a Chase Freedom credit card with this link

 2) American Express Blue Cash Everyday Card